Festivals-App/festivals-documentation/ARCHITECTURE.md

 ## Big Picture

-The Festival App is designed to provide a comprehensive solution for managing and interacting with multiple festivals, offering users seamless access to event information, schedules, venues, and activities across various festivals.
+The Festival App is designed to provide a comprehensive solution for managing and interacting with multiple festivals, offering users seamless access to event information, schedules, locations, and activities across various festivals.
 The architecture is modular and scalable, supporting unique configurations for each festival while maintaining a consistent user experience.

 ![Figure 1: Architecture Overview](https://github.com/Festivals-App/festivals-documentation/blob/main/images/architecture/overview.png "Figure 1: Architecture Overview")

-At the core of the architecture is a backend server responsible for managing festival data, connected to a database that stores information about festivals, events, and venues.
+At the core of the architecture is a backend server responsible for managing festival data, connected to a database that stores information about festivals, events, and locations.
 In addition, a separate file server handles media assets (such as images, videos, and documents) associated with the festivals, ensuring efficient storage and retrieval of large files without burdening the main server.
 The app is also designed with security and performance in mind, utilizing load balancing, service discovery, and encrypted data transmission to handle the increasing number of festivals.